gwhyatt/mining-farm/README.md

-# mining-farm
+# Mining-farm
-Cloud Mining utilizing the process of cryptocurrency mining in a remote data center with shared processing power under a cheap cost and replacement portfolio.
+Server or Cloud Mining utilizing the process of cryptocurrency mining in a remote data center with shared processing power under a cheap cost and replacement portfolio.

+* Would need to purchase servers in datacenter, then create baseline image for mining application that would be deployed to each server.
+* Cost would stem from monthly cost of server useage, power consumption, drive replacement, and other factors (if not in Cloud )